Internal Control System

 Epson identifies business operations risks, business ethics risks, such as participation in bribery and cartels, and other serious risks that could materially impact the company.
 Epson evaluates these risks using The Committee of Sponsoring Organizations (COSO) and ISO 31000 as guides and sets priorities.

-- Risks that could have serious adverse effects on Epson Group management are considered "serious Group-wide risks."
+- Risks that could have serious adverse effects on Epson Group management are considered "Corporate serious risks."

-- Risks that could have serious adverse effects on business operations are considered "serious business risks."
+- Risks that could have serious adverse effects on business operations are considered "Business serious risks."

 Epson drafts and executes plans to control these serious risks and periodically monitors plan progress.
 The company also strives to ensure control plan effectiveness by evaluating serious Group-wide risks every quarter, evaluating serious business risks and serious Group company risks every six months, and revising the plans as needed.
 The president of Seiko Epson reports important risk management affairs to the Board of Directors quarterly.